-NUR 3110 Health Assessment Skills Simulation
+NUR 3116 Health Assessment Skills Simulation

 Teaches the knowledge, skills, and attitudes necessary for holistic assessment of individual patients.
 The course focuses on the basic health assessment component of the nursing process used to document the health status of patients.
-The emphasis of the course is on development of the student's skills in physical assessment of patients of all ages.
-The course will contribute to the student's development of basic interviewing techniques, communication, interpersonal skills and psychomotor skills utilized in the health assessment of individuals.
-Prerequisites: Admission to Nursing Program NOTE: Pending Texas Board of Nursing approval
+This simulation course is designed to provide supervised laboratory practice for the demonstration of psychomotor and interpersonal skills presented in NUR 3113.
+Must be taken concurrently with its corresponding theory course: NUR 3113.
+Prerequisites: Admission to Nursing Program.

-NUR 3175 Clinical Nursing Skills Simulation I
+NUR 3120 Clinical Nursing Skills Simulation I